 B. On petition of 10% percent of the Association, any member(s) action may initiate actions to be voted upon by referendum electronically.
 Petitions requesting referendums must reach the Executive Director within ninety days before publication of the action in question.

-C. The current edition of Robert's Rules of Order Newly Revised shall be the authority for the conduct of all formal business of the association, including Executive Committee meetings during the year and at the Membership meeting at each Annual Conference.
+C. The current edition of Robert's Rules of Order Newly Revised shall be the authority for the conduct of all formal business of the association, including Executive Committee meetings during the year and at the Membership meeting at each Conference.

 D. Any time this constitution authorizes a vote of the entire membership of the Association, that vote may be conducted by electronic means.
 The accounts of the association will be audited annually by a commercial auditing firm designated by the Executive Committee, and the report of the auditors will be presented by the Treasurer to the Executive Committee and a summary to the Membership.
 For budgetary and other administrative purposes, the official year shall be determined by the Executive Committee.